robertogreco99/Tesi/README.md

       - Stddev: Standard deviation of predictions
       - CI p95 lo/hi: Lower (lo) and upper (hi) bounds of the 95% confidence interval for the estimated score.
       - integer_vif_scale3

+### The python script `analyze.py`
+The script
+-  checks if the correct number of arguments are passed (15).
+These arguments include details about the dataset, video characteristics, and output directory.
+- loads a JSON file containing MOS scores for different videos and extracts the MOS, confidence interval (CI), and computed MOS for the distorted video.
+(Not every dataset has CI)
+- It checks if a CSV file with combined results for the dataset exists.
+If not, it creates the CSV file and adds rows for temporal pooling values (mean, harmonic mean, etc.).
+If the file exists, it checks if the distorted video is already included; if not, it adds new rows.
+- The script constructs a JSON file path based on various parameters (like dataset, video resolution, codec) and loads the results from this file.
+- Metrics Calculation: For each frame in the loaded JSON data, the script calculates various metrics, including the mean, harmonic mean, geometric mean, total variation, and norms (L1, L2, L3).
+It handles missing data by checking for NaN values and prints the results for each metric.
+- The most important part of the code comes after the metrics calculation.
+In this section, the code handles multiple cases for different model versions.
+For each metric and its corresponding values in metrics_results.items(), the following steps are carried out.
+First, if the metric is one of the following: vmaf, vmaf_bagging, vmaf_ci_p95_hi, vmaf_ci_p95_lo, or vmaf_stddev, the code removes the JSON extension to match the column name in the DataFrame.
+Next, the number of rows already occupied in the corresponding column (for a specific model or metric) is calculated.
+The code then determines the starting row for inserting the new results with `start_row = rows_filled`, where the value of rows_filled defines where the new data will begin to be inserted.
+The end row is calculated as `end_row = start_row + temporal_pooling_count`, with temporal_pooling_count determining the number of rows that the new results will span.
+Finally, the code inserts the new metric values (such as mean, harmonic_mean, geometric_mean, etc.) into the existing DataFrame df_existing using `df_existing.loc[start_row:end_row-1, metric] = [mean, harmonic_mean, geometric_mean, total_variation, norm_lp_1, norm_lp_2, norm_lp_3]`.
+The .loc function selects the rows from start_row to end_row-1 (inclusive) and the column corresponding to the metric.
+The new values are then assigned to this range of rows, completing the insertion of data into the DataFrame.
+- The final output includes generated CSV and JSON files containing the computed results and calculated metrics.

 ## 6. **Run the graph_simulations_run.py script to generate the graphs**
 To create the graphs, execute the `graph_simulations_run.py` script.
 You will need to set the dataset field.
 This script runs `graph_script.py` and generates: